-Blog post by Katie Berry, Team Manager
+Blog post by Katie Berry, SBI Director of Marketing and Communications

 As a first-time attendee, I wasn’t sure what I should expect from the Washington Society of Association Executives (WSAE) Annual Convention, 50 Years Bold.
 I can tell you now that after three days of engaging sessions and networking with others in the association world, I left feeling inspired, reenergized, and proud of the work we do with and for associations every day.